Shocker444/Face-mask-detection/README.md

 # Face-mask-detection
-Identify if a person is wearing a face mask or not and another notebook for localization of mask(mask detection)
+Identify if a person is wearing a face mask or not and another notebook for localization of mask(mask detection) using pytorch and yolov5

 Model used: YOLOv5.. https://docs.ultralytics.com/yolov5/